 On motion by R. King, second by L. Bolzner, all aye, motion carried to approve an extension of the sales tax exemption through December 31, 2026.

-Executive Director Liss introduced Dr. Bruce Ingersoll from Rochester Emergency Veterinary Services, Inc. to request funding from the board.
+Executive Director Liss introduced Dr. Bruce Ingersoll and Dr. Isadora Marion from Rochester Emergency Veterinary Services, Inc. to request funding from the board.

 On motion by R. King, second by J. Alloco, all aye, motion carried to approve the execution and delivery of a contract with Rochester Emergency Veterinary Services, Inc. for equipment purchases needed to open a new hospital in an amount not to exceed $100,000 for one year.